Sigma Trailblazers

 Hon.
 Bro.
 John Lewis | Sigma Sigma Sigma Chapter

-Lewis graduated from the American Baptist Theological Seminary in Nashville, Tennessee, and was ordained as a Baptist minister.
-He then earned a bachelor's degree in religion and philosophy from Fisk University, also a historically black college.
-He was a member of Phi Beta Sigma fraternity.
+Lewis went on to graduate from the American Baptist Theological Seminary in Nashville, Tennessee, and was ordained as a Baptist minister.
+He earned a bachelor’s degree in religion and philosophy from Fisk University, another historically Black institution, and became a member of Phi Beta Sigma fraternity.

-As a student, Lewis became an activist in the civil rights movement.
-He organized sit-ins at segregated lunch counters in Nashville and took part in many other civil rights activities as part of the Nashville Student Movement.
-The Nashville sit-in movement was responsible for the desegregation of lunch counters in the city's downtown.
-Lewis was arrested and jailed many times during the nonviolent activities to desegregate the city's downtown businesses.
-He was also instrumental in organizing bus boycotts and other nonviolent protests to support voting rights and racial equality.
+As a student, Lewis became an active member of the civil rights movement, organizing sit-ins at segregated lunch counters in Nashville and engaging in other protests as part of the Nashville Student Movement.
+These efforts were pivotal in desegregating the city’s lunch counters.
+Lewis was arrested multiple times for his nonviolent activism aimed at securing voting rights and racial equality.

-In February 2009, 48 years after the Montgomery attack, Lewis received a nationally televised apology from Elwin Wilson, a white southerner and former Klansman.
+In February 2009, 48 years after the attack in Montgomery, Lewis received a public apology from Elwin Wilson, a former Klansman, for his role in the violence during the Civil Rights Movement.

 Awards: